 Here, I’ll share some tips on using a minimalist color palette in design and follow up with 17 of our favorite palettes you can use for your next website design project.

 The Meaning of Colors in Minimalist Design

 Perhaps you’ve heard of color theory, a popular term in professional design.
 It refers to the idea that colors have meaning.

 For example, in the United States, white is often perceived as a symbol of purity.
 This makes it a popular choice for wedding designs and the healthcare industry.
 But in other places around the world, there’s a link between the color white and death.

-Because there are fewer colors in minimalist design, each one will have more impact.
+Because there are fewer choices in a minimalist color palette, each one will have more impact.
 Choose wisely.

 How to Choose Colors for Your Minimalist Design

 How do you want people to perceive your business?

 As you answer this question, there are two considerations:

 1. The type of brand you want to build.